pkrinesh/rn-animation-playground/ideas.md

 - [ ] Media control.
 Round shape.
 Increase voice on round motion on periphery.
 - [ ] Airbnb style on scroll header hide/show animation
 - [ ] Emoji Scrollbar
+- [ ] On Toolbar add the samsung style toolbar hide button and make sure to work on both side.